 Maintaining Water Heaters

 Water heaters do a lot of hard work to provide hot water for the warm baths we all love.
 Water heaters also provide hot water for dishwashers and washing machines.
 Don’t let the ‘heater’ in the title fool you, water heaters are very much a part of our daily lives.
-For first timers, performing some maintenance work water heaters can be tricky.
+For first-timers, performing some maintenance work on water heaters can be tricky.